Want to make the most of your search traffic?

 Featured snippets are the new number ones in Google – literally.
 They’re actually called Position 0.

-They’re large and in charge when it comes to search results, and rank above even the first organic listing.
+They’re large and in charge when it comes to search results, ranking above even the first organic listing.

 For example, if I type “what is a featured snippet” into Google, the box that appears at the top is the featured snippet.